 The Roth 401(k) ace in the hole

-Most people should, at some stage of their lives, put away some savings in a Roth 401(k).
+Most people should put away some savings in a Roth 401(k) at some stage in their lives.
 It’s like your emergency savings in retirement.
 You may not need it every year, but it’s good to have that ace in your back pocket, just in case.

 Have you ever wondered if contributing to a Roth 401(k) was for you?
 Have you ever experienced analyzing this decision?
 I’d love to hear your thoughts or questions on the Roth 401(k).